Becoming an Egg Farmer

 As an unregistered producer, can I sell my eggs directly to the public instead of using a grading station?

 Any egg farmer may sell ungraded eggs to anyone who will be consuming the eggs themselves (ie: to neighbours, at a farmers market, etc…).
 If an egg farmer wants to sell eggs to someone who will not be consuming the eggs themselves (ie: to a restaurant, grocery store, bakery, hospital, or donation to a church/stampede breakfast, etc…), the eggs must be graded according to federal Canadian Food Inspection Agency (CFIA) regulations.
 In order to grade eggs, the grader must be licensed by CFIA.

 As an unregistered producer, can I grade my own eggs, or eggs from another unregistered producer?

-Any egg farmer may obtain their own CFIA grading license and grade eggs.
+Any egg farmer may obtain their own CFIA grading license, which enables them to grade their own eggs and/or eggs from another producer.
 Please contact the Canadian Food Inspection Agency directly to learn more.

 Looking for more information about raising chickens in Alberta?

 Alberta Agriculture and Forestry has a website dedicated to poultry, which houses a wide variety of information about industry-related issues, including resources specifically about raising chickens and raising small flocks in Alberta